-The UBC Certificate in Aboriginal Health and Community Administration (AHCAP) is a 11-month program consisting of five residency weekends at UBC (usually once every two months) with online assignments and discussions completed in between by students from their home communities.
+The UBC Certificate in Aboriginal Health and Community Administration (AHCAP) is a 1-year program consisting of five residency weekends at UBC (usually once every two months) with online assignments and discussions completed in between by students from their home communities.
 The program’s format features peer learning through online discussions to develop team-building skills, shared learning opportunities and a supportive environment.
-The instructors are Aboriginal health professionals with extensive experience working in the field.
+The instructors are Indigenous health professionals with extensive experience working in the field.

 This year, due to the generosity of a private donor, we are pleased to be able to offer a limited number of bursaries to cover the cost of tuition so that more students are able to attend the program and build health leadership capacity in our communities.